-Prerequisite: A minimum grade of C in General Psychology, Maternal Child I, Nursing Clinical, Mental Health I and Medical Surgical II.
+Prerequisite: LPN licensure and a minimum grade of "C" in microbiology and chemistry.
 This course expands knowledge and skills from Maternal Child I course.
 The focus will be on the management of care for clients with high-risk perinatal conditions, high-risk newborns, the ill child and complex reproductive concepts.
-Synthesis and application of previously learned concepts will be integrated into the care of clients with critical and or life threatening situations.
+Synthesis and application of previously learned concepts will be integrated into the care of clients with critical and/ or life threatening situations.
 Fifteen hours of lecture/discussion.